piky/devstack/doc/source/index.rst

    (standard logins to cloud images such as "ubuntu" or "cloud-user" are usually fine).

-   You can quickly create a separate `stack` user to run DevStack with
+   You can optionally create a separate `stack` user to run DevStack with

    ::